Addiction Therapy Options

-It also works to better the overall mental health and emotional problems of all members of the family.
-The goal of family systems theory is to improve clear communication of a family unit.
+It also improves all family members' overall emotional and mental health problems.
+Family systems theory aims to improve clear communication of a family unit.

 Harm reduction is a public health approach to managing high-risk behaviors, including drug and alcohol addiction.
-Harm reduction focuses on providing judgment-free healthcare solutions that mitigate the health risks associated with these behaviors.
+Harm reduction focuses on providing judgment-free healthcare solutions that mitigate the risks associated with these self-destructive behaviors.

 The harm reduction model values abstinence, but abstinence is not exclusively the goal.
-The model is gaining momentum worldwide, with over 200 syringe exchange programs operating in the U.S. Harm reduction advocates for regulation, drug use de-stigmatization, and reduced legal penalties for drug use in certain circumstances.
+The model is gaining momentum worldwide, with over 200 syringe exchange programs operating in the US.

-EMDR stands for Eye Movement Desensitization and Reprocessing.
-This line of psychotherapy approach aims to help individuals who have experienced traumatic events (like treatment of PTSD) or other upsetting life experiences.
+This psychotherapy approach aims to help individuals who have experienced traumatic events (like those with PTSD) or other upsetting life experiences.

 EMDR therapy is an eight-phase treatment.
-Therapists use a technique called bilateral stimulation to help with information processing of traumatic flashbacks.
+Therapists use bilateral stimulation to help with the information processing of traumatic flashbacks.